shengchenHAO/Weighted-Least-Square-/README.md

 Try to compare the difference between OLS and WLS with Abalone Data Set

 This is a group project I did in Stats 506.
 In this project we tried to compare the difference between OLS and WLS when there is a non-constant variance pattern identified.
-The basic idea of this prject is to do the diagnostic in different languages(R, SAS, Python).
+I was in charge of the python part of this project.
+The basic idea of this project is to do the diagnostic and carry out WLS regression in different languages(R, SAS, Python).
-Since I was worked in Python I only post my work here.